tinymce/tinymce-docs/enterprise/tinydrive.md

 keywords: tinydrive .net php relative_urls
 ---

-### Cloud-based File and image Management for TinyMCE
+### Cloud-based File and Image Management for TinyMCE

 Tiny Drive is a premium TinyMCE plugin for cloud-based asset management and storage solution.
 Tiny Drive is a solution for creating rich text by attaching and embedding images, videos, and other files in your document.